Skip to main content

 1) Globals to Check

 Globals to check or exclude from checking.
-For more information, see Specifying Globals and Subscript Ranges to Check in this chapter.
+For more information, see Specifying Globals and Subscript Ranges to Check.

 2) Performance Settings

 Adjusts system resources (throttle) used and/or granularity with which DataCheck isolates discrepancies (minimum query size).
-For more information, see Performance Considerations in this chapter.
+For more information, see Performance Considerations.

 3) Manage Workflow

 Manages the order of workflow phases.
-For more informations, see DataCheck Workflow in this chapter.
+For more informations, see DataCheck Workflow.

 4) Change Mirror Settings (Advanced)